Accelerator and Brake: Dynamic Persuasion with Dead Ends: The Value of Dynamic Commitment

 \item When $\mu_0<\mu^*$, there exists a Markov perfect equilibrium implementing the information policy $\langle F_H,F_L\rangle$, such that

 \end{itemize} \end{proposition} \begin{proof} See Appendix \ref{proof.nocommitment}. \end{proof}

 When the agent is initially optimistic ($\mu_0>\mu^*$), the optimal policy identified in Theorem \ref{thetheorem} (and Proposition \ref{proposition.static}) is implementable because the concavification result is time invariant.
 When the agent is initially pessimistic, the optimal policy with dynamic commitment power in Theorem \ref{thetheorem} involves a one-shot disclosure before $t^*$.
-Indeed, \cite{koh2024attention} and \cite{koh2024persuasion} provide an interesting result that in their settings, even if the optimal policy involves a one-shot disclosure, it can be implemented by a belief martingale that requires no dynamic commitment power.\footnote{See \citet[Theorem 3]{koh2024attention} and \citet[Theorem 2]{koh2024persuasion}.} However, their proof relies on the assumption that the agent's payoff is decreasing with time for all states, which emerges because waiting for information is the only incentive for the agent to continue.
-Under this assumption, if the belief is degenerate, since there is no instrumental value of information ahead, the agent will quit no matter what the state is, and therefore they reconstruct a simple-recommendation belief martingale by a ``probability-tree surgery'' such that the agent is indifferent between continuing and stopping at all decision nodes arrived at with a positive probability.
-Intuitively, instead of waiting for information, in our setting, the choice of the agent is about whether to exert effort, and hence he is willing to continue when he knows that $\theta=H$ for sure.
-This monotonicity implies that the belief at each instant that makes the agent indifferent between continuing and stopping, by backward induction, is unique, and therefore the probability-tree surgery is unavailable.
+Indeed, \cite{koh2024attention} and \cite{koh2024persuasion} provide an interesting result that in their settings, even if the optimal policy involves a one-shot disclosure, it can be implemented by a belief martingale that requires no dynamic commitment power.\footnote{See \citet[Theorem 3]{koh2024attention} and \citet[Theorem 2]{koh2024persuasion}.} However, their proof relies on the assumption that the agent's payoff is decreasing with time for all states, which emerges because waiting for information is the agent's only motive for continuing.
+Since there is no instrumental value of future information under this assumption, the agent will quit regardless of the state once his belief becomes degenerate.
+Accordingly, they reconstruct the belief process as a simple-recommendation martingale through a recursive \emph{probability-tree surgery}, which partitions the information flow such that the agent remains indifferent between continuing and stopping at each decision node reached with positive probability.
+By contrast, instead of waiting for information, the agent's decision in our setting concerns effort exertion, and therefore is willing to continue when $\theta=H$ is known with certainty.
+This instrumental value of effort ensures that the belief at each instant that makes the agent indifferent between continuing and stopping, by backward induction, is unique. and therefore precludes the use of probability-tree surgery to reconstruct a belief martingale in our persuasion environment.